-From the outside, the job of a taxi driver seems simple enough, which requires picking up passengers from taxi stations and dropping them off to their desired locations.
-However, it is far from it, and for being a taxi driver you need many skills to be good at your job and in this article we will let you know of being a freelancer taxi driver to encountering all sorts of customers on your usual work day or night.
+From the outside, the job of a taxi driver seems simple enough, which requires picking up passengers from taxi stations and dropping them off at their desired locations.
+However, it is far from it, and for being a taxi driver you need many skills to be good at your job and in this article, we will let you know of being a freelancer taxi driver to encountering all sorts of customers on your usual work day or night.

 Walk in the park?
 Think Again!

 A self-employed taxi driver has the opportunity to meet people from different backgrounds, cultures, and ethnicity and this gives them an understanding of the particular area that they work in.
-However, dealing with such a diverse nature of customers can have their own challenges.
+However, dealing with such a diverse nature of customers can have its own challenges.

 First of all, you have to work on unsociable hours as well as sociable hours and that in itself is a challenge.
 At this hour, you will find some friendly customers, but on a late weekend night, a self-employed taxi driver could come across some difficult customers as well.